Hotshot firefighters working Tritle Fire, burning south of Prescott

 Prescott National Forest spokeswoman, Debbie Maneely, says the Tritle Fire is burning approximately 7 miles south of Prescott near Mt.
 Tritle.
 So far it has burned 3 acres of land consisting of ponderosa pine and chapparral.

-Firefighters have a line around the perimeter of the fire and are working towards containment, says Maneely.
+Firefighters have a line around the perimeter of the fire and are working toward containment, says Maneely.

 Several Prescott National Forest engines, the Prescott Hotshots, a type 3 helicopter, Groom Creek Fire Department and miscellaneous overhead personnel are working the fire.